About April

 Students garner recognition, move into valued positions

-Her students have been accepted into top undergraduate and graduate music programs, including those at Arizona State University, Boston Conservatory, Boston University, Brigham Young University, Colburn, University of Colorado at Boulder and Denver, London Royal Academy of Music, Longy School of Music, Manhattan School of Music, University of Michigan, Northwestern University, University of Nevada-Las Vegas, University of North Texas, Rutgers, San Francisco Conservatory, University of Southern California, and University of Texas at Austin.
+Her students have been accepted into top undergraduate and graduate music programs, including those at Arizona State University, Boston Conservatory, Boston University, Brigham Young University, Colburn, University of Colorado at Boulder and Denver, The Juilliard School, London Royal Academy of Music, Longy School of Music, Manhattan School of Music, McGill University, University of Michigan, Northwestern University, University of Nevada-Las Vegas, University of North Texas, Rutgers, San Francisco Conservatory, University of Southern California, and University of Texas at Austin.

-April’s former students now teach at BYU-Idaho, Snow College, Southern Utah University, and others.
+April’s former students have taught at BYU-Idaho, Snow College, Southern Utah University, and others.
 They have performed with orchestras including the Cincinnati Symphony Orchestra, Tucson Symphony, Utah Symphony, Portland Ensign Orchestra, Salt Lake Symphony, Utah Valley Symphony, and Orchestra at Temple Square.
-Many maintain their own private studios across the country, and are leaders in their music communities. something more.
-Or maybe you have a creative project to share with the world.
-Whatever it is, the way you tell your story online can make all the difference.
+Many maintain their own private studios across the country, and are leaders in their music communities.